 Most P.I.’s don’t want me to say this out loud, but 90% of Bug Sweeps can be handled with a simple “physical search” of the premises.
-We have been handling bug sweeps for years, and although we do find a “hidden bug” from time-to-time (GPS trackers a bit more often), only a very, very small proportion of the searches actually required any kind of sophisticated TSCM (Technical Surveillance Counter-Measures) equipment.
-Not to say that covert listening devices and spy cameras aren’t out there.
-They’re readily available on-line and you can have top-notch, easily-hidden electronic devices FedEx’d to your door by tomorrow morning for under $200.
-“Spy Camera” is an extremely commonly-searched phrase on Google (and there’s a reason for that).
+We have been handling bug sweeps for years, and although we do find a “hidden bug” from time-to-time (we find GPS trackers a bit more often), only a very small percentage of the searches actually required any kind of sophisticated TSCM (Technical Surveillance Counter-Measures) equipment to discover the bugs.

 The First Step in Conducting Your Own Bug Sweep

-Of course, there are some “bug” devices, usually only in the rarest of cases, installed by professionals, or people who are very technically savvy, that can only be uncovered with sophisticated TSCM equipment.
-We have the equipment & training to find those too, but I can assure you, in most cases, a physical search will usually do the trick.
+Of course, there are some “bug” devices, usually, only in the rarest of cases.
+These are installed by professionals or people who are very technically savvy.
+This can only be uncovered with sophisticated TSCM equipment.
+We have the equipment & training to find those too.
+But I can assure you, in most cases, a physical search will usually do the trick.

 You might also like:

 The goal of this site is simple; to be the most-trusted and best source of information about every aspect of private investigators and private investigations, whether you are looking to do your own private investigation or considering hiring a private investigator

 Paul Baeppler is currently a full-time police lieutenant with 25 years on the job.
 He also runs several private investigation and security businesses, licensed in Ohio, California and New York.